Internet of Things and Big Data

-Solutions based on big data and Internet of Things technology are getting more and more popular in different industries, from retail to energy and manufacturing.
+Solutions based on big data and Internet of Things technology are getting more and more popular in different industries.
+Application of IoT in retail, energy and manufacturing is already a normal practice.
 This trend leads to creating billions of new data points and terabytes of valuable data, which is more complete and clean than ever before.

 It means more precise prediction models and insights, more fine-tuned analytics and better forecasting.
 Thus, the growth and proliferation of IoT contribute to big data applicability and usefulness.